 Your highly-skilled Comfort Dental Centre Buderim dentist wants to preserve the health and appearance of your teeth by only using composite fillings.
 Composite fillings are tooth-coloured fillings used widely in modern dentistry.
 Since they are tooth-coloured, they can be closely matched to the colour of existing teeth and are more aesthetically suitable for use in front teeth or other teeth that are easily visible.
-Bonding to tooth structure — composite fillings actually chemically bond to tooth structure, providing further support.
+Bonding to tooth structure — composite fillings actually chemically bond to the tooth structure, providing further support.

 Composite fillings are versatile, they can also be used to repair chipped, broken, or worn teeth.

-They also protect other teeth – in some cases less tooth structure needs to be removed compared to other types of fillings.
+They also protect other teeth – in some cases, less tooth structure needs to be removed compared to other types of fillings.